 Jupiter Wind Farm

-The Jupiter Wind Farm is a State Significant Development that will have the potential to generate up to 240 megawatts of electricity, which is enough clean energy to power up approximately, 103,000 homes.
-Jupiter wind farm is EPYC’s most advanced wind farm project in Australia and, if approved, will contribute significantly to the reduction of greenhouse gas emissions.
+The Jupiter Wind Farm is a State Significant Development that will have the potential to generate up to 350 megawatts of electricity, which is enough clean energy to power up approximately, 150,000 homes.
+It is EPYC’s most advanced wind farm project in Australia and, if approved, will contribute significantly to the reduction of greenhouse gas emissions.

 The proposed project area for the Jupiter Wind Farm is located in the Southern Tablelands region of NSW, approximately 40km from Goulburn and 6km south-east of the Tarago township.
 The site extends south along the Braidwood-Goulburn Road and beyond the Kings Highway.
 It is situated across two Local Government Areas; Goulburn Mulwaree and Palerang.
 A large portion of the area under investigation is clear and predominantly used for grazing and other agricultural activities.
 This location was identified by specialist consultants as a prospective wind farm development site based on its potential wind regime, accessibility to the electricity grid, as well as the road access to the area.